Tohu wa-bohu: Text

-The two Hebrew words are properly segolates, spelled tohuw and bohuw.
-Hebrew tohuw translates to "wasteness, that which is laid waste, desert; emptiness, vanity; nothing".
-Tohuw is frequently used in the Book of Isaiah in the sense of "vanity", but bohuw occurs nowhere else in the Hebrew Bible (outside of Genesis 1:2, the passage in Isaiah 34:11 mentioned above, and in Jeremiah 4:23, which is a reference to Genesis 1:2), its use alongside tohu being mere paronomasia, and is given the equivalent translation of "emptiness, voidness".
+The two Hebrew words are segolates, spelled tohu (תֹּהוּ) and bohu (בֹּהוּ).
+Hebrew tohu translates to "wasteness, that which is laid waste, desert; emptiness, vanity; nothing".
+Tohu is frequently used in the Book of Isaiah in the sense of "vanity", but bohu occurs nowhere else in the Hebrew Bible (outside of Genesis 1:2, the passage in Isaiah 34:11 mentioned above, and in Jeremiah 4:23, which is a reference to Genesis 1:2), its use alongside tohu being mere paronomasia, and is given the equivalent translation of "emptiness, voidness".

+Inside the text, the first letter of the two words are spirantized to be pronounced [θ~t] and [β~v] (written without dagesh qal), because they appear before vowels, but in isolation or before consonants, the two words begin in the plosives [t] and [b] (written with dagesh qal).

 Rabbinical interpretation

 In the early rabbinical period, the verse was a point of contention regarding the question of creatio ex nihilo.
-In Genesis Rabbah 1:14, Rabbi Akiva "refutes both the existence of primordial matter and the view that God was not the sole creator".
-In Genesis Rabbah 2:2, the amoraim Abbahu and Shimon ben Pazi give analogies in which tohu wabohu means "bewildered and astonished" (mentally formless and void), referring to the Earth's confusion after, having been created simultaneously with the Heavens in Genesis 1:1, it now immediately plays an inferior role.
+In Genesis Rabbah 1:14, Rabbi Aqiba "refutes both the existence of primordial matter and the view that God was not the sole creator".
+In Genesis Rabba 2:2, the amora Abbahu and Shimon ben Pazi give analogies in which tohu wa-bohu means "bewildered and astonished" (mentally formless and void), referring to the Earth's confusion after, having been created simultaneously with the Heavens in Genesis 1:1, it now immediately plays an inferior role.

 In the 12th century, Abraham bar Hiyya was the first to interpret the tohu and bohu of Gen. 1:2 as meaning "matter" and "form", and the same idea appears in the anonymous Bahir 2.9–10, which was probably edited by the Hachmei Provence.